- SCU Home Page

 SCU provides public electric vehicle charging stations on campus.
 These stations are free for campus parking permit holders or cost $1.00 per hour for all other users with a maximum charge of $6.00.
 The stations were installed as part of a grant, and they fill a gap as the nearest stations are at the SJC airport, downtown San Jose, and along the peninsula.
 Users registered with the ChargePoint Network can see available charging stations online.

 SCU is very fortunate to be located directly across the street from the Santa Clara CalTrain/VTA Transit Station.
 There is excellent bus and rail service to the area, including a free shuttle to the airport that leaves every 15 minutes.
 To encourage employee use of public transportation, Santa Clara University offers transit tickets at substantially reduced rates for faculty and staff.
-Learn more about this employee benefit.
+Learn more about this employee benefit by visiting the Transportation Services website.

 Recent newsRead more...